Reid Park Street Circuit: The circuit

 The Reid Park Street Circuit is reminiscent of the Albert Park Circuit's parkland setting.
 It winds its way through Reid Park where specially constructed roads form approximately 70 percent of the circuit.
 The circuit borders the Townsville State High School and Townsville Civic Theatre, crosses the Ross Creek multiple times and runs adjacent to Townsville railway station.
 The circuit's pit building, and much of the Reid Park infrastructure, is a permanent construction that can be used all year round for various events.
 The event also has five viewing mounds/grandstands that can seat approximately 12,000.

 Paul Dumbrell suggested it is a high grip circuit, while Mark Winterbottom stated that the circuit is like a standard racing circuit but in the middle of a city.
 Winterbottom described the first corner as almost a clone to the high speed turn eight at the Adelaide Street Circuit, noting that it also produces a great passing opportunity exiting the corner.

 In February 2019, parts of the circuit were flooded in the 2019 Townsville flood.

+In July of 2026 after the conclusion of the 2026 NTI Townsville 500 an independent report recommended resurfacing of the circuit in which the project will undergo resealing 2.08km of the 2.86km Reid Park Street Circuit with $6 Million in funding from the Queensland Government.